 The menu, conceptualized by the renowned Michelin-starred chef Franck Putelat, is a masterpiece that evolves with the seasons to showcase the best of local products.
 Highlights include:

-La Table de Deux is more than just a place to eat; it’s an invitation to immerse yourself in a sensory journey.
-Perfect for those looking to unwind after a cultural day, this restaurant offers a gastronomic experience that balances elegance, authenticity, and meticulous attention to detail.
+La Table de Deux is an invitation to dive into a sensory journey.
+Perfect for anyone looking to unwind after a full day of exploring, this restaurant offers a dining experience that balances elegance, authenticity, and a level of attention to detail where nothing is left to chance.

 📍 Address: 2 bis Rue de la République